 11 Primal Facts About Dian Fossey

-Born in San Francisco in 1932, Dian Fossey came from a world far removed from the dense jungles of East Africa.
+Born in San Francisco on January 16, 1932, Dian Fossey came from a world far removed from the dense jungles of East Africa.
 She discovered that environment in her thirties and spent the final decades of her life studying the gorillas that lived there.
 From her groundbreaking primatology work to her mysterious death, here are 11 facts about the scientist behind Gorillas in the Mist.

 1. HER LOVE OF ANIMALS BEGAN WITH A PET GOLDFISH.